The Benefits of Using Lasers to Treat Gum Disease in Buford

 Alternatively, the periodontist may perform gum flap surgery, during which the gum tissue is cut and flapped back to allow deep cleaning around the roots underneath.
 The gum tissue is then sutured back into place to heal.

-How Using Lasers to Treat Gum Disease in Flowery Branch Works
+How Using Lasers to Treat Gum Disease in Buford Works

 In periodontal laser therapy, the provider uses a dental laser to access and remove the inflamed gum tissue from around the root of the tooth.
 When the infected tissue is removed and the root is exposed, the root scaling begins.
 This involves scraping off the calculus and plaque built up below the gum line and around the root.